CLOSED CHURCHES WITHIN THE

 mortgage-burning ceremony at the 11 o'clock service on Sunday morning following

-Total value of the church property, which includes, besides the church, a
+organized.
+Total value of the church property, which includes, besides the

-charter members and with Rev. J. A. Byrd as first pastor.
-The building was
+with 12 charter members and with Rev. J. A. Byrd as first pastor.
+The building

-was torn down with volunteer labor, moved to its present site and rebuilt.
+which was torn down with volunteer labor, moved to its present site and

-Plans for this project were started in 1949 and construction, was begun in
+rebuilt.
+Plans for this project were started in 1949 and construction, was

-1954.
-Until the church was opened services were held in the North Rome general
+begun in 1954.
+Until the church was opened services were held in the North Rome

-store.
-Pastors who served during this period were Rev. Clifford Berry, Rev.
+general store.
+Pastors who served during this period were Rev. Clifford Berry,

 resigned to take an Allentown pastorate.
 Present membership is 45, with an